 Dr. Lorgia García Peña is a first-generation Black Latina scholar and currently serves as a professor in the Effron Center for the Study of America and the Department of African American Studies at Princeton University and as co-editor of the University of Texas Press series, Latinx, the Future is Now.
+She was named a 2024 Great Immigrant, Great American honoree by the Carnegie Corporation.

 Through a transnational, multidisciplinary lens, grounded on humanistic approaches to history and literature, García Peña studies Blackness, colonialism, migration and diaspora with a special focus on Black Latinx.
 Her work is concerned with the ways in which antiblackness and xenophobia intersect the Global North producing categories of exclusion that lead to violence and erasure.
 Her research insists on highlighting the knowledge, cultural, social and political contributions of people who have been silenced from traditional archives paying attention to the intersections of blackness, colonialism and migration, and centering Black Latinx lives.